SokolAnn/BenchmarkCards/BenchmarkCards/bbq/⭐bbq.md

 **Name**: BBQ

 **Overview**: BBQ is a dataset of question sets that highlight attested social biases against people belonging to protected classes along nine social dimensions relevant for U.S. English-speaking contexts.
-It evaluates model responses in terms of how strongly they reflect social biases and under what contexts these biases override correct answers.
+It evaluates model responses in terms of how *consistently* responses reflect social biases and under what contexts these biases override correct answers.

 **Data Type**: Dataset